 - Receipt by the Supplier of any form of payment other than cash shall not be deemed to be payment until that form of payment has been honoured, cleared or recognised.

 - The Client must inspect the Goods on delivery and must within fourteen (14) days of delivery notify the Supplier in writing of any evident defect/damage, shortage in quantity, or failure to comply with the description or quote.
-The Client must notify any other alleged defect in the Goods as soon as reasonably possible after any such defect becomes evident.
 Upon such notification the Client must allow the Supplier to inspect the Goods.

-- Except as expressly set out in these terms and conditions or in respect of the Non-Excluded Guarantees, the Supplier makes no warranties or other representations under these terms and conditions including but not limited to the quality or suitability of the Goods.
+- The Supplier makes no warranties or other representations under these terms and conditions including but not limited to the quality or suitability of the Goods.
 The Supplier’s liability in respect of these warranties is limited to the fullest extent permitted by law.

-- If the Supplier is required to replace the Goods under this clause or the CCA, but is unable to do so, the Supplier may refund any money the Client has paid for the Goods.
+- If the Supplier is required by law to replace the Goods, but is unable to do so, the Supplier may refund any money the Client has paid for the Goods.

-- If the Client is not a consumer within the meaning of the CCA, the Supplier’s liability for any defect or damage in the Goods is:
+- The Supplier’s liability for any defect or damage in the Goods is:

-- (a) limited to the value of any express warranty or warranty card provided to the Client by the Supplier at the Supplier’s sole discretion;
+- (a) limited to the value of any warranty provided to the Client by the Supplier;

 - (b) limited to any warranty to which the Supplier is entitled, if the Supplier did not manufacture the Goods;